Academic

 The Aspire Careers Programme

 Good careers guidance is a vital part of providing students with the best possible chance to succeed in their future.
-The ‘Aspire Careers Programme’ at St Paul’s Girls’ School is designed to ensure that students get used to thinking about career opportunities from the very start of their time here.
+The ‘Aspire Careers Programme’ at St Paul’s Girls’ School is designed to ensure that students get used to thinking about career opportunities and the future world of work from the very start of their time here.
 The programme starts in Y7 (MIV) and goes through to Y13 (VIII) so that all students can become interested in and excited about careers from an early age.
 Students are supported with careers education and guidance led by a specialist team and across the school, including through ‘careers in the curriculum’, and receive age-appropriate career information, as well as additional support at key transition points.
 As part of the programme, students have access to bespoke tools, including Morrisby in VI (Y11) as well as Unifrog in VII and VIII (Y12 and Y13), to assist with career exploration and investigation, accompanied by meaningful interactions with the careers department and employers.
 Students will have the power and autonomy to design their life and aspire to become whomever they choose.

 St Paul’s Girls’ School works towards meeting the eight Gatsby Benchmarks, which are a framework of guidelines defining the best careers provision in secondary schools.